hub21team/python-curriculum-2021/module_1/1_variables/README.md

 # Value Assignment

-  Now let's ask the following question: Is there a way to change the value stored inside a variable after initializing it ?
-Yes, we can use the same symbol `=` to put a new value inside a variable.
-See how the variable value changes in the following example:
+  Is there a way to change the value stored inside a variable after initializing it ?
+We can use the same symbol `=` to put a new value inside a variable.

   ```python
   height = 15